 The long-term value arising from pensions business is highly dependent on the persistency assumptions such as surrenders and premium collection.
 These assumptions have been set with reference to AvivaSA's relevant historical experience to provide a credible estimate of future experience.
-No allowance has been made for improvements in persistency rates.
+Lapse rates assumptions are set below average levels experienced over the last years in anticipation of a less volatile economic environment.